-Make sure "New Test" on the history list is followed by ASTM.
-If not, go to "Settings" $\rightarrow$ "Change Standard used for new tests" and change the test standard to ASTM.
+Make sure "New Test" on the history list is followed by the name of the Duct Testing Standard you are going to carry out.
+If not, go to "Settings" → "Change Standard used for new tests" and change the test standard.
 You may need to restart the program if this change is not active immediately.

-Old tests are listed as a history, below the "New test" option if you have the history list open.
+Old tests are listed as a history, below the "New test" option, if you have the history list open.
 You can click on any test name or picture to open that previously saved Test.
 Older tests are at the bottom of the list.
+To open the Test History panel if you do not see it, use the menu item called "Test History" and choose "Show".